Raghavendracv/SelfPaceLearning/Non_Technical_Summary.md

     1. Decoy - False Option.
     2. Relativity is driving force.
     3. People don't like to think.
-    4. Arbitary Coherance - First decision is important.
+    4. Arbitrary Coherence - First decision is important.
     5. The more you have it the more you want it.
     6. Power of free - zero.
     7. Social norm vs. Market norm.